ajdillhoff/personal-site/content/notes/single_source_shortest_paths.md

 </div>
 <!--endtoc-->

+The slides accompanying these lecture notes can be found [here](/teaching/cse5311/lectures/single_source_shortest_path.pdf).

 When you hear the term _shortest path_, you may think of the shortest physical distance between your current location and wherever it is you're going.
 Finding the most optimal route via GPS is one of the most widely used mobile applications.
 Physical paths are not the only types we may wish to find a shortest path for.
 Other examples include: